|

 to wall jack).
 Either make the correct cable yourself, or buy one.

-18. Splicing: When done, do it correctly
+18. Splicing: When required, do it correctly

 |